Commercial Real Estate Brokerage: Make Millions Without Suffering Through Investment Banking First?

 A: There are four main deal types I encounter:

-1) Stabilized deals are the “blue-chip stocks” of real estate investing.
+1) Stabilized deals, also known as “core real estate,” are the blue-chip stocks of real estate investing.
 These buildings are generally recently built, and currently have a stabilized yield, e.g. 7% or 8% per year.

 When investors look at these buildings, they are generally looking to maintain the income that they’re currently producing.
 There isn’t a lot of risk with a stabilized deal, but also not much reward.